-Tuition is \$17.50 per semester unit.
+Tuition is \$20.00 per semester unit.
 The Law School Association fee is \$2.50 per semester, except summer.
 A graduation fee of \$20.00 is payable at the beginning of the final semester.
 Tuition and fees are payable each semester on enrollment; they may be paid in full at that time or they may be paid in four monthly installments.
-Tuition for courses extending over more than one semester is prorated, on a unit basis, between the semesters.
+Tuition for courses extending over more than one semester is prorated on a unit basis.
 A fee of \$5.00 is payable on application for admission and a fee of \$1.00 is payable each semester at registration.

 Fees are not refundable.
-Tuition accounts of students who withdraw or are dropped during a semester will be adjusted and refunds made or credit given according to the schedule in the General Bulletin of the College.
+Tuition accounts of students who withdraw or are dropped during a semester will be adjusted as provided in the General Bulletin of the College.